Meenakshi Anoop

-Anunaya Anoop (born 12 October 2005), better known by her stage name Meenakshi Anoop, is an Indian actress who works primarily in the Malayalam film industry.
+Anunaya Anoop (born 12 October 2005), better known by her stage name Meenakshi Anoop, is an Indian actress and television presenter who works primarily in the Malayalam film industry.
 She is best known for her role as Fathima (Pathu/Pathumma) in the 2015 comedy film Amar Akbar Anthony and Nandinikkutty (Nandini) in the 2016 crime thriller Oppam.

 Early life and education

 Meenakshi was born as Anunaya at Kidangoor in the Kottayam district of Kerala to Anoop R., a computer accountant, and Remya.
 She studied at NSS Higher Secondary School in Kidangoor and thereafter at MGM NSS Higher Secondary School in Lakkattoor.
 She is pursuing her graduation in English at St. Mary's College, Manarcaud.

 Career

 Meenakshi started her acting career with a short film Madhura Nombaram directed by Akhil S. Kiran.

 She made her film debut in Arun Kumar Aravind's 1 by Two (2014), though her scenes were not included in the film.
 She then went on to act in 1000 – Oru Note Paranja Katha, Jamna Pyari, and Aana Mayil Ottakam, all of which released in 2015.
 She made her breakthrough portraying Fathima (Pathu/Pathumma) in Amar Akbar Anthony (2015).
 International Business Times stated about her performance, "The child artist has been receiving amazing responses from the audience and is undoubtedly loved by everyone for her innocent and natural acting."
 She also received the Asianet Film Award for Best Child Artist for her performance.

 She acted in the Priyadarsan movie Oppam, as Nandhini kutty and signed on to act in upcoming films such as Zacharia Pothen Jeevichirippundu.

 Her film debut in languages other than Malayalam include, Kavacha in Kannada and The Body in Hindi.